backslashxx/mountify/README.md

 - `mountify_stop_start=1` to restart android at service (optional)

 ### Whiteout
-- run `whiteout_gen.sh target.txt` where target.txt contains list of paths you want whited out.
+- run `whiteout_gen.sh whiteouts.txt` where whiteouts.txt contains list of paths you want whited out.
 It has to follow magisk module hierarchy so everything has to start with "/system/".
 Here are some examples:

 ```
 /system/vendor/bin/install-recovery.sh